Pretraining with hierarchical memories: separating long-tail and common knowledge: Design choices for pretraining with memories

 \textbf{Hierarchical memories enable an optimal design:} Unlike single-level memories used in previous experiments, a general hierarchical memory configuration $(s_1, s_2, s_3, s_4)$ with possibly multiple non-zero values allows independent control of the total memory bank size ($\sum_l 16^l s_l$) and the size of fetched memory parameters at inference time ($\sum_l s_l$).
 For a large total memory bank size with a small number of fetched parameters at inference, we can use larger level-3 and level-4 memories.
 Conversely, for a smaller total bank size with more fetched parameters at inference, we can increase the sizes of level-1 and level-2 memories.

 From a learning dynamics perspective, in regular language modeling, all parameters are updated at every iteration, receiving gradients from a wide range of dissimilar documents in the dataset.
 As a result, long-tail information is often forgotten~\citep{Toneva2018AnES}.
 When training with hierarchical memories, however, memory bank parameters at level $l$ are activated $16^l$ times less frequently compared to anchor model parameters (which can be considered level-0).
-Consequently, deeper memory bank parameters receive fewer gradient updates, and from more similar content, shielding them from forgetting~\citep{ghosal2025memorization}.
-This leads to effective learning of a hierarchy of memories, ranging from the most common knowledge at level 1 to the most specific knowledge at level 4.
+Consequently, deeper memory bank parameters receive fewer gradient updates, and those updates come from more similar content, shielding them from forgetting~\citep{ghosal2025memorization} and enabling them to learn long-tail knowledge.
+In contrast, shallow memories are updated by many more occurrences of common facts in the dataset, giving commonsense knowledge a greater chance to dominate their gradients.
+This leads to effective learning of a hierarchy of memories, that intuitively range from the most common knowledge at level 1 to the most specific knowledge at level 4.

 Above, we showed that single-level memories benefit from larger fetch size and bank size.
 We now systematically demonstrate this for a general hierarchical configuration.
 We evaluate two groups of hierarchical memories added to our frozen pretrained 160M model (row A1 in \Cref{tab:cotraining}): one with a memory bank size of 4.6B and another with 18.7B, both with configurations spanning between 1M and 300M fetched parameters (see \Cref{sec:app:hierarchical_mem_configs} for details).
 Results in \Cref{fig:runtime_vs_bank} confirm that performance increases strictly with fetched memory size (while keeping bank size fixed) and with bank size (while keeping fetched memory size fixed) for the general hierarchical configurations.
 For example, changing the memory configuration from \texttt{(256,64,16,0)} to \texttt{(256,64,16,4)} barely changes the fetched memory size but corresponds to bank sizes of 4.6B and 18.7B, respectively, and results in an Avg-SK improvement from 39.1\% to 40.1\%.